matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 3. Input the 16 bit output into an *S* box which gives an output of 8 bits.
 4. Output moves into predefined *Mix* function.
 5. Results of the *Mix* function are output back as 16 bits and are fed into the next round.
 **Advantages**: This is all operating in **parallel**.
 This is what allowed us to double the bit size by increasing speed significantly.
-AES is able to have the same speed as DES, but with significantly higher security.
+AES is able to have triple peed as DES, but with significantly higher security.
 **Disadvantages**: Will be naturally broken someday.

+**Serpent** is the 1/3 speed version of AES, so just as fast as DES, but is highly secure.
+Current attacks can only crack up to 12